real2two/scuffed_rooms/README.md

     },
     */

-    // IP settings.
-    saveIPs: true, // default to true.
-    ipHeader: null, // default to none. | ex. "x-forwarded-for" and "cf-connecting-ip"
-    disableDupeIPs: false, // default to false.
-This setting disallows having 2 connections with the same IP at once.
-    customIPChecking: null,
-    /*
-    customIPChecking: ip => {
-        // ex of what you can do here: have a file with blocked ips,
-        // and if their ip is there, reject the connection by returning false.
-        // if you like the ip, return true to accept the request.

-        return true;
-    },
-    */

-    // Username settings.
-    minUsernameLength: 3, // default: 1
-    maxUsernameLength: 13, // default: 32
-    customUsernameChecking: null,
-    /*
-    customUsernameChecking: username => { // Return "true" to allow the username.
-Return "false" to end the upgrade request.
-        // The example below shows that the server only accepts usernames with numbers, letters, and undercases.

-        if (username.replace(/[0-9a-zA-Z_]/g, "").length > 0) return false;
-        return true;
-    },
-    */
-    disableUsernameDupes: true,

     // The maximum rooms there can be, and the maximum players are allowed in a room.
     // Keep in mind a single IP address can only handle 65,536 sockets.
     maxRooms: 100, // default: 100